- Danshen, also called red sage, has been used for centuries to treat a wide range of medical issues from high cholesterol to diabetes.

 When you're dealing with a serious, chronic issue, there are countless alternative and complementary medicines that claim to be able to manage symptoms.
 Are any of them right for you?

-Most traditional uses for danshen are related to heart-related problems like angina, myocarditis, and heart attacks.
-The studies that have been conducted so far haven't been conclusive, but they're promising.
-If your doctor approves of you taking the herb, you may find that it helps alleviate chest pains.
-However, you shouldn't rely on it solely.
+Studies so far are inconclusive, but future results look promising.
+If your doctor recommends you take the herb, you may find that it helps alleviate chest pains.
+But you shouldn't rely on it solely.
 Make sure you're considering all aspects of your medical needs before incorporating it into your regimen.

-When taken in pill form, red sage has also been shown to be effective in liver regeneration in rats.
-It might do the same for people with severe liver damage.
+When taken in pill form, red sage has also been shown to be effective in liver regeneration in rats, according to a study published in the journal Liver International.
+It might one day do the same for people with severe liver damage.

 Don't confuse it with the sage you have in your spice drawer.
-Red sage is very different from the white sage you probably use for cooking.
+Red sage is very different from the sage you probably use for cooking.